 Selenium is now 14 years old.
 It was developed in 2004 by Jason Huggins as a tool that helps developers with some internal projects.
 Many things have evolved in Selenium since then.
-Selenium automation testing toolset made something that was earlier tough and fragile- automation of tests inside a browser.
+Selenium automation testing toolset made something new that was earlier tough and fragile- automation of tests inside a browser.
 This latest automation testing tool is more useful than yesterday.
 The changes introduced by experts in Selenium also had the side effect of building a community of open source and commercial tools.

 But this Selenium WebDriver has its limits!